Gregory Finnegan

 Gregory Finnegan is a British actor.
-He best known for his roles as Dr Alex Arnott in EastEnders and as James Nightingale in Hollyoaks.
+He is best known for his roles as Dr Alex Arnott in EastEnders and as James Nightingale in Hollyoaks.

 Career

 Finnegan studied at the Webber Douglas Academy of Dramatic Art.
 His first television acting role was as Gabriel Brennan on the Sky One drama Is Harry on the Boat?.
 He later appeared in the film Winter Solstice and on the Channel 4 drama The Courtroom.